-Item No.: 143-2704+R0509 Date of Meeting: May 28-29, 2009 Institution: Montana State Universit y-Billings Program Title: Applied Behavioral Analysis Three-Course Sequence Approved For National Certificate the ne ext re egular meetin nee.
-The approval of such proposals will be conveyed to the Board of Regents at a g of the board.
-The institution must file the request with the Office of the er Education by means of a memo to the Deputy Commissioner.
-A. typically cha and (c) the a on requested (check all that apply): Level I proposals include campus initiatives racterized by (a) minimal costs; (b) clear adherence to approved campus mission; absence of significant programmatic impact on other institutions within the Montana ystem and Community Colleges.
-Re-titling existing majors, minors, options and certificates; (e.g. from B.S. in Mechanized Agriculture to B.S. in Agricultural Operations Technology); Eliminating existing majors, minors, options and certificates via a Program 3.
+Item No.: 143-2704+R0509 Date of Meeting: May 28-29, 2009 Institution: Montana State Universit y-Billings Program Title: Applied Behavioral Anal National Certificate ysis Three-Course Sec quence Approved For

+Com the n missi ext r ioner's egular design meetin nose that may be approved by the Commissioner of Higher Education or the nee.
+The approval of such proposals will be conveyed to the Board of Regents at g of the board.
+The institution must file the request with the Office of the er Education by means of a memo to the Deputy Commissioner. $\boxtimes$ A. typica and ( ally cha (c) the a on requested (check all that apply): Level I proposals include campus initiatives racterized by (a) minimal costs; (b) clear adherence to approved campus mission; absence of significant programmatic impact on other institutions within the Montana system and Community Colleges.
+1. 2.
+Re-titling existing majors, minors, options and certificates; (e.g. from B.S. in Mechanized Agriculture to B.S. in Agricultural Operations Technology); Eliminating existing majors, minors, options and certificates via a Program Termination Checklist; 3.
 4. 5.
-Termination Checklist; Adding new minors or certificates where there is a major; Adding new minors or certificates where there is an option in a major; Departmental mergers and name changes; Program revisions; and 7.
-Distance delivery of previously authorized degree programs. В. chief acader items for inc or designee Level II documentation: With Level II documentation circulated to all campus nic officers in advance, the Commissioner or designee may propose additional lusion in the Level I process.
+6. 7.
+Adding new minors or certificates where there is a major; Adding new minors or certificates where there is an option in a major; Departmental mergers and name changes; Program revisions; and Distance delivery of previously authorized degree programs. В. chief items or de I I with acader for inclusing Level II documentation: With Level II documentation circulated to all campus nic officers in advance, the Commissioner or designee may propose additional lusion in the Level I process.
 For these items to move forward, the Commissioner must reach consensus with the chief academic officers.
-When consensus is not e Commissioner or designee will move the item to the Level II review process. ] 1. ] 2.
-Options within an existing major or degree; Eliminating organizational units within larger institutions such as departments, divisions and colleges or schools with the exception of the five Colleges of Technology where changes require Board action; 3.
-Consolidating existing programs and/or degrees.
-C. Science Deg documentati public sector regular Boar provision wil Certificate or A.A.S. degree programs: Certificate or Associate of Applied gree Programs may be submitted as Level I proposals, with memo and backup on, when they are offered in cooperation with and/or at the request of private or partners and the decision point to offer the program is not consistent with the d of Regents program approval process.
+When consensus is not e Commissioner or designee will move the item to the Level II review process.
+3. 1.
+2. Options within an existing major or degree; Eliminating organizational units within larger institutions such as departments, divisions and colleges or schools with the exception of the five Colleges of Technology where changes require Board action; Consolidating existing programs and/or degrees.
+C. Scier docu public regul provi nce Deg mentati c sector ar Boar sion wil Certificate or A.A.S. degree programs: Certificate or Associate of Applied gree Programs may be submitted as Level I proposals, with memo and backup on, when they are offered in cooperation with and/or at the request of private or partners and the decision point to offer the program is not consistent with the d of Regents program approval process.
 Level I approval for programs under this I be limited to two years.
-Continuation of a program beyond the two years will formal program approval process as Level II Proposals. of Regents n tificate or Associate Degree programs may be placed on submission at any Board neeting.
+Continuation of a program beyond the two years will formal program approval process as Level II Proposals. of Re egents n tificate or Associate Degree programs may be placed on submission at any Board neeting.
 They will be placed on action agendas at subsequent meetings.
-All gree to insure that all other campuses receive program information well in advance in.
+All gree to insure that all other campuses receive program information well in advance on.